-Investment Committee
+Investments Committee

-This Committee is appointed to take responsibility for formulating the Group's Investment Policy and to ensure that the actual investment is conducted according to this policy.
+This Committee is appointed to take responsibility for formulating the Group's Investment Policy and to ensure that the Group's investment management is conducted according to this policy.
 The Committee acts in accordance with the Prudent Person Principle as stipulated in Article 132 of the Solvency II Directive.

-In 2018, the Committee met four times.
-Mr Lawrence Zammit again chaired the Committee and members included Dr Andre Camilleri, Mr Franco Azzopardi and Mr Michael Gatt, Chief Executive Officer, as directors on the committee while the Group Chief Financial Officer, Mr Mark Camilleri and Mr John Bonett are additional members
+In 2019, the Committee met four times.
+Mr Lawrence Zammit again chaired the Committee and members included Dr Andre Camilleri, Mr Franco Azzopardi and Mr Michael Gatt, Chief Executive Officer, as directors on the committee while the Group Chief Financial Officer, Mr Mark Camilleri and Mr John Bonett are additional members.
+Mr Matthew von Brockdorff will join this committee from April 2020.